espipj/TFG/documentacion/files/Http/Controllers/GenesController.php.txt

     /**
      * This function returns the view to ask for a filiation.
      *
-     * @param null $Ganado id of the Ganado we want to as for the filiation.
+     * @param integer $Ganado id of the Ganado we want to as for the filiation.
      * @return \Illuminate\Contracts\View\Factory|\Illuminate\View\View View to see the data of the filiation we're going to request.
      */
     public function solicitudFiliacion($Ganado=null){